 Australia then and now prides itself on highlighting and enforcing that the roads Down Under are challenging, vast and to be respected at all times.
 During my two week stay in Victoria Australia I was very intrigued, excited and was on a mission to see how the Jaguar F-PACE Twin Turbo Charged Diesel would perform and assist me, regarding performance and its road safety technology.
 How was it going to handle the rural roads and those unexpected pot holes, let alone the kangaroos?

 Driving in Australia is very different to Europe due to the remote distances that one has to cover in order to reach a city let alone a country town.
 I rarely drive long distances in Europe and the UK.
 The car traffic in Europe and the UK is constant and there is rarely a place where you will not encounter a vehicle within a 30 km radius, unlike Australia.
 Other traffic keeps me alert and focused as my brain is always stimulated with new road challenges including traffic lights.

-I have lived in Europe for twenty years now and the last time I traveled in Australia for long distances was at least ten years ago.
+I have lived in Europe for twenty years now and the last time I travelled within Australia for long distances was at least ten years ago.
 So the biggest challenge here was not the drive but it was the distances that I chose to cover in one day.
-On many occasion I rarely saw a vehicle for at least 25 minutes.
+On many occasions, I rarely saw a vehicle for at least 25 minutes.
 This is where the danger of accidents can and will occur if I didn’t stop and take a rest.
-This is what I love about Australia, these massive signs to kindly remind you that it’s important to be aware of not fulling asleep at the wheel.
+This is what I love about Australia, these massive signs to kindly remind you that it’s important to be aware of not falling asleep at the wheel.